big-hero-6-unihack24/stockpulse/README.md

 npm start
 ```

-# How we built it
+# How We Built It
-Our project contains both frontend and backend components.
-The scripts, packages, and APIs we used in this project are as follows:
+Our project seamlessly integrates frontend and backend components, leveraging a variety of scripts, packages, and APIs to deliver a comprehensive solution.
+Here's a breakdown of the technologies and methodologies we employed:

 ## Frontend
-Our frontend is built on ReactJS framework.
-HTML and CSS are used to define the structure and aesthetic of the web app.
-JavaScript is used to dynamically control components of frontend and interact with backend.
-For live site, we hosted the frontend on Github Pages and deployed it using Github Actions for continuous integration/continuous deployment.
+The user interface of our application is powered by the ReactJS framework, utilizing HTML and CSS for structuring and styling, respectively.
+JavaScript plays a crucial role in dynamically managing frontend components and facilitating interaction with the backend.
+To ensure a smooth and continuous deployment process, we hosted the frontend on GitHub Pages and utilized GitHub Actions for CI/CD, enabling automatic updates and deployments.

 ## Backend

+### Server
-Our backend is built using FastAPI run on Uvicorn server.
-The following tech stack are used in our backend.
+Our backend infrastructure is built on the FastAPI framework, known for its high performance, and is served via a Uvicorn ASGI server.
+This combination offers a robust and scalable solution for our application's needs.

-## Web-scraping
+### Web-scraping
-BeautifulSoup and PyPDF libraries are used to scrape and extract latest earnings/financials release on companies' investors relation websites to text format.
-In addition, we extract history financial data of the tracked company from Yahoo Finance using yfinance libary.
-Yahoo Finance normally takes 2-3 days to update with new fiancial releases, so data scrapped from investors relation websites will not exist on Yahoo Finance at the moment StockPulse perform analysis.
+To gather the latest earnings and financial releases, we employed BeautifulSoup and PyPDF2 for scraping data from companies' investor relations websites, converting it into a text format for further processing.
+Additionally, historical financial data is sourced from Yahoo Finance using the yfinance library.
+Given Yahoo Finance's update latency of 2-3 days post-release, our direct scraping from investor relations sites ensures timely data retrieval, critical for our analysis.

-## Process the information
+### Process the information
-We then leverage OpenAI's gpt-3.5-turbo model to extract the key financial information from text data scrapped and provide a quick summary release.
-After that, the combined data from Yahoo Finance and company's website is fed into our AI model to predict if there is potential big move in share price a day after earning release.
+We utilize OpenAI's GPT-3.5-turbo model to distill key financial insights from the scraped text data, providing succinct summaries of earnings releases.
+This processed information, combined with data from Yahoo Finance, feeds into our predictive model to assess potential significant stock price movements following an earnings announcement.

-## AI model
+### AI model
-We built a neural network model, using Tensorflow, to process data and provide a prediction.
+At the heart of our predictive capability is a custom-built neural network model, developed using TensorFlow.
+This model analyzes the amalgamated data to forecast potential shifts in stock prices, offering our users valuable insights to inform their investment decisions.

+# Challenges We Encountered
+One of the primary challenges we faced was sourcing the financial data necessary to train our model.
+Accessing comprehensive and accurate data often required premium API subscriptions, which posed a significant obstacle.
+Additionally, constructing a meaningful AI model within a constrained timeframe proved to be a daunting task.
+These challenges tested our resolve and pushed us to think creatively in our approach.

+# Future Directions for StockPulse
+As we look to the horizon, we have identified several key enhancements to elevate StockPulse's capabilities:

+- Enriching AI Analysis: Integrating additional factors into our AI's analytical framework to provide deeper insights.
+- Model Optimization: Refining our AI model to achieve greater accuracy and reliability in its predictions.
+- Comprehensive Monitoring: Extending our platform's capabilities to include alerts on news and events related to tracked companies, offering a more holistic view of potential impacts.
+- Market Trend Detection: Analyzing real-time stock prices to identify emerging market trends, enabling users to make more informed decisions.
+- Dashboard Implementation: Developing a user-friendly dashboard to offer users a comprehensive overview of their portfolio and individual stock performance.

+# Our Proud Achievements
+Embarking on the StockPulse project was a journey of many firsts for us.
+It marked our inaugural venture into developing a live project as a team within a limited timeframe.
+For all of us, this was the first hackathon experience, introducing us to the exhilarating process of transforming an idea into reality alongside a newly formed team.
+This experience was a crucible of learning, from mastering project management skills to rapidly acquiring and applying new coding techniques.
+We take pride in not just the technical skills we've honed but also in the invaluable lessons learned in teamwork, perseverance, and innovation.